FaserF/TaskerProfiles/Check Rain in Morning by javiertury/README.md

 # Check Rain Tasks
 Customizable rain notifications for tasker.
 Get rain notifications in the morning if it is going to rain during the day.
-This project is based on the work from javiertury tasker-check-rai https//github.com/javiertury/tasker-check-rain?files=1 Even this description is based on his work :) so be sure to check his githun out.
-He has a lot more options, i have only improved the morning optioj to my own needs.
+This project is based on the work from javiertury tasker-check-rain https://github.com/javiertury/tasker-check-rain Even this description is based on his work :) so be sure to check his githun out.
+He has a lot more options, i have only improved the morning option to my own needs.

 Requirements
   * These tasks are for the android app [Tasker](http://tasker.dinglisch.net/)